JoshuaPark823/annotation-extension/README.md

 # Annotation Extension for Blue Annotation
-## Annotation Counter - (MVP Complete)
+## Annotation Counter

 ### Description
 - Browser extension that tracks the number of annotations the user has applied during the current session.

-### Content Descriptions
-* background.js : Background file that monitors tabs and injects foreground script accordingly.
-* foreground.js : Contains main logic for the counter.
-* popup.js : TODO implement display method

-### Usage
-1. Open the annotation tool and have everything ready.
-2. Navigate to chrome://extensions and turn the extension on.
+Uses Chrome API's to track annotations and display them onto the extension window.
-3. Switch back onto the annotation tab and work as per usual.
-4. Total annotations will be logged to the console.
-(Right click -> Inspect -> Console)
-5. Turn the extension off in chrome://extensions when finished.

-### Issues / Solutions
-1. prev_next variable that gets the button HTML element is being redefined everytime the annotation tab becomes the active tab.
-    - (Solution) Boolean flag in background script, turns false immediately after injecting foreground script once.

-2. Event listener on the buttons is being called multiple times for some reason.
-    - NOTE: Everytime you click off the tab and click back on, the script gets re-injected thus doubling the number of event listeners.

-    - (Solution) Boolean flag that only injects the script once actually fixed the problem.

 ### Example Usage:
 ![Screenshot](./example_usage/sc_before.png)
 ![Screenshot](./example_usage/sc_after.png)

+### Usage Instructions
+1. Open the annotation tool and have everything ready.
+2. Go to chrome://extensions and turn the extension on.
+3. Work as per usual.
+5. Turn the extension off in chrome://extensions when finished.

+### Content Descriptions
+* background.js : Background file that monitors tabs and injects foreground script accordingly.
+Receives the message from runtime API.
+* foreground.js : Contains main logic for the counter and sendMessage from runtime API.
+* popup.js : Updates the value displayed on the popup.